 Dupuytren's contracture progresses slowly and is usually painless.
-The disorder develops when the tissues under the skin of the palm thicken, forming knots (nodes) and cords of tissue.
+The disorder develops when the tissues under the skin of the palm thicken, forming knots (collagen nodes or nodules) and cords of tissue.
 These cords can then shorten, pulling one or more fingers into a bent (contracted) position, which cannot be straightened.

-The exact cause of Dupuytren's contracture has not been identified.
+The exact cause of Dupuytren's disease has not been identified.
 Factors that have been associated include:

 There is currently no cure for Dupuytren's contracture.
 Often no treatment is required.
 Some methods have been investigated for the treatment of Dupuytren's contracture where the disorder is painful or interferes with the use of the hand.
-These include among others, medications, physical therapy, fasciotomy, enzyme injections, vitamin E, radiation or ultrasound therapy, steroid injection, or collagenolytic agents.
-Some of these treatments have resulted in more effectiveness than others, but none have been scientifically proven yet.
-For an accurately diagnosed case of Dupuytren's contracture, the widely accepted treatment to date is surgery.
+These treatments include medications, physical therapy, fasciotomy, enzyme injections, radiation therapy, steroid injection, or collagenolytic agents.
+Some of these treatments are more effective than others.

 Currently, surgery is the widely accepted treatment for an accurately diagnosed case of Dupuytren's contracture.
 The disease may recur within 10 years of surgery.

 - Fact sheet last revised: 2023-01-19